-The tenth annual Petit Family Foundation Golf Tournament will be held on Monday, June 20th, 2016 at the Country Club of Farmington (CCF).
+The eleventh annual Petit Family Foundation Golf Tournament will be held on Monday, June 17th, 2017 at the Country Club of Farmington (CCF).
 The first tournament was held in October 2007 after a date opened up and was put together in weeks by our amazing tournament committee.
 Bernie Lidestri has impressively chaired every year since.
 This year he is Co-Chairing with Mr. Gary Hunt.
 The tournament moved to the third Monday in June (the Monday after Father’s Day and the day after the US Open weekend) in 2008.
 The first nine tournaments have raised over $840,000 that has been used for multiple grants to benefit the citizens of CT, the region and others around the nation.

 We had been fairly lucky with the weather with the rain-out of only 4-5 holes over all of our events, until last year when most AM was rained out, however the afternoon went on as scheduled.
 Robert “Broomie” Broomall has provided Hole in One coverage every year.

 The CCF Club Management has also been a very active part of our committee and has helped with the tent set-up, breakfast, lunch, dinner and service, and has kept things moving smoothly throughout the day.
 The bartenders and servers have also donated their gratuities to the PFF.
 Chef James has ensured that no one goes hungry and the food has always been excellent!
 Laz Parking has donated their Valet Services to our guests as well.
 Thanks for Pete Rappoccio from Sign Pro Inc. for supplying Tee Box Signs and Lisa Roberge from Embroidery A2Z for supplying Pin Flags for our events.

 We get many donations from club members, friends and local businesses that we thank each year at the event and in the program; without their generosity the tournament would not be nearly as successful as it has been.